PlanetofJay/planetofjay/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently majoring in Internet applications and Web development at Fanshawe College in London, ON, Canada.\
+💡 &nbsp;I'm passionate about exploring new technologies and develop software solutions.\
-✉️ &nbsp;You can shoot me an email at jae44dv@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at jae44dv@gmail.com.
+I'll try to respond as soon as I can.

 <img alt="Night Coding" src="./assets/Night-Coding.gif" align="right"/>